bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### failure.resolver_lookup

-- `"failure.resolver_lookup"`: (object) There was a failure attempting to lookup the user DNS resolver IP address.
+There was a failure attempting to lookup the user DNS resolver IP address.

 This event includes the following attributes: